Meteorologists warn of potentially historic flooding as a major storm hits the east with all hazards

 The storm will dump snow and ice on its northern, colder side while flooding rain and severe thunderstorms pound areas caught under its warmer side.

 Snow is falling over the Great Lakes and reaching into the Northeast while icy conditions unfold in parts of the Ohio Valley Saturday morning.
-Snow will reach more of the Northeast Saturday afternoon before changing over to an icy mix of snow, sleet and freezing rain in many locales as warmer air surges north late Saturday.
+Snow will reach more of the Northeast Saturday afternoon before changing over to an icy mix of snow, sleet and freezing rain in many locales as warmer air surges north later in the evening.

 This messy mix will slam much of New York state and New England overnight and Sunday while the storm is at its peak strength.